 Plan benefits are funded by contributions and investment earnings.
 Contributions are required from both the Corporation and the employee.
 These contributions, along with investment earnings, are designed to ensure the financial security of member benefits.
 The Plan's funding policy is reviewed annually and continually aims to achieve long-term stability in contribution rates for both the Corporation and Plan members.
 Contribution rates are established through actuarial funding valuations that are conducted annually to determine the funded position of the Plan.
 Employees, who are members of the Plan, are required to contribute a percentage of their pensionable earnings to the Plan at rates set by the Board of Directors.
-For 2015, employee contributions were 8.5% (8.1% as of January 1, 2014 and 8.5% as of July 1, 2014) of earnings up to the year's maximum pensionable earnings (defined by the Canada Pension Plan and Quebec Pension Plan as \$53,600 in 2015) and 12.0% (11.6% as of January 1, 2014 and 12.0% as of July 1, 2014) of earnings in excess of this maximum.
+For 2016, employee contributions were 8.5% (8.5% for 2015) of earnings up to the year's maximum pensionable earnings (defined by the Canada Pension Plan and Quebec Pension Plan as \$54,900 in 2016) and 12.0% (12.0% for 2015) of earnings in excess of this maximum.

-Employee contributions rate changes, if any, will be determined based on the 2015 funding valuation and if any will be effective July 1, 2016.
+Employee contributions rate changes, if any, will be determined based on the 2016 funding valuation.